barackd222/barackd222.github.io/assets/handsonlabs/createtheoccsstack.md

 <img src="./img/occs-12.PNG" />

-You will see a insecure site warning message.
+You will see an insecure site warning message.
+This is because a trusted certificate has not been associated with this node.
+For the purpose of this exercise, that's ok, simply click **Advanced**.
-Click Advanced.

 <img src="./img/occs-13.PNG" />

-Click to Proceed and igmore the warning.
+Then, click to **Proceed and igmore** the warning.

 <img src="./img/occs-14.PNG" />